EDMONTON -- Devan Dubnyk still is trying to prove himself.

 "You're just going to have to continue to go and do it every year.
 Whether people want to praise me or call me a top-10 goalie or not, I'm going to have to do it every year regardless of what they're saying."

-As the second-highest drafted goaltender in franchise history, there have always been high expectations for Dubnyk.
+As the second-highest drafted goaltender in franchise history (No. 14 in 2004), there have always been high expectations for Dubnyk.

 The organization took its time developing him, having him work his way up through the system where he could reach this point and take over the net on a full-time basis.